GTD: как превратить хаос задач в работающую систему

 In theory, it’s beautiful.
 In practice, GTD often crashes into reality — wrong tools, hard to maintain, not enough discipline.
 So let’s break down how to actually implement all of this without the pain.

-Why You Need a GTD Planner App
+How to Choose a GTD Planner App

 Back in 2001, David Allen recommended a paper planner or a filing cabinet for your GTD system.
 Maybe that made sense at the time.
 But try digging through a pile of paper slips to find a task from two weeks ago, or filtering all the calls you need to make from home.
 Technically possible, but in practice, paper turns the method into a nightmare.